mctata/landing-pad-ai-agents/getting_started.md

 ### Prerequisites

 - Node.js 18.x or higher
-- MongoDB 6.0 or higher
+- PostgreSQL 14.0 or higher
 - RabbitMQ 3.10 or higher
 - Python 3.10 or higher (for analytics components)
 - API keys for AI services (Anthropic Claude and OpenAI)
+- AWS account for S3 storage (for production)

 ### Installing Prerequisites